codehub-learn/development-environment-setup/R.md

 ## Additional Packages

-When the above installtions are compete, some additional packages are required to be downloaded and installed.with as follows:
+When the Basic Setup is compete, some additional packages are required to be downloaded and installed.with as follows:

 -	Open RStudio
 -	Open the file R_packages_to_install.R